Unity-Technologies/com.unity.probuilder/Documentation~/workflow-create-predefined.md

 5. While the Shape tool is active, you can't use the transform tools, but you can use the camera to orbit around the new shape and zoom in and out.

 6. In the Scene view, click and hold the left mouse button to draw the base of the bounding box (along the x-axis and the z-axis) and then release the mouse button to validate the base.
-Move the mouse up (or down) along the y-axis to draw the height, and then click to finalize the new Mesh.
+Move the mouse up (or down) the y-axis to draw the height, and then click to finalize the new Mesh.

   > **Tip**: Alternatively, you can set all the properties on the **Create Shape** panel, including the bounding-box dimensions, and then hover over the Scene view while holding Shift to see a preview of the Mesh.
 When you are satisfied with how it looks and where it appears in the scene, click in the Scene view to finish creating the new Mesh.
   >